- Sermon Notes

 I. God Pursues You with His Love

-- Jesus gave these parables to show why Jesus pursues sinners; a shepherd had 100 sheep and one of them was lost.
+Jesus gave these parables in Luke 15 to show why Jesus pursues sinners; a shepherd had 100 sheep and one of them was lost.
 “Does he not leave the 99 and go after the one which is lost?”
 Jesus asked.

-- A woman has 10 silver coins and one is lost.
+A woman had 10 silver coins and one was lost.
 “Does she not search carefully until she finds it?”

-- These parables are so helpful because many people misunderstand how to find God.
+These parables are helpful because many people misunderstand how to find God.

-- There’s an old saying that many people like to think is true, “All roads lead to God.”
-It suggests that there are many roads people travel in their pursuit of trying to find God.
+There’s an old saying that many people like to think is true, “All roads lead to God.”
+It suggests that there are many roads people can travel in their pursuit of trying to find God.
+And it doesn’t matter which road they take since all roads lead to God.

-- It’s about realizing that the only road that matters is the via Delarosa, the road that Jesus walked carrying the cross on His shoulders on His way to Golgotha where He would be crucified for the sins of the world.
+It’s about realizing that the only road that matters is the road called Via Delarosa, the road Jesus walked carrying the cross on His shoulders on His way to the place where He would be crucified for the sins of the world.

-- It’s about coming to the realization that God is pursuing you and that all you have to do is open your heart and let Him into your life.
+It’s about coming to the realization that God is pursuing you and that all you need to do is open your heart and let Him into your life.

 Romans 10:6-8, “Do not say in your heart, ‘Who will ascend into heaven?’
 (That is, to bring Christ down), or ‘Who will descend into the abyss?’
 (That is, to bring Christ up from the dead).”
 What does it say?
 “The word is near you, in your mouth and in your heart” – that is, the word of faith which we are preaching, that if you confess with your mouth Jesus as Lord and believe in your heart that God raised Him from the dead, you will be saved.